dominicbeesley/blitter-vhdl-6502/src/hdl/modelC20K/doc/AndyC/README-FirstLight.md

 Select com port, parity none, stop 1, rts off, dtr off

 It should hopefully connect...if not then we will need to do some debugging

+## Run a program

+In the /src/hdl/modelC20K/asm/C20KFirstLight/testprogs folder there are a number of test programs that can be used when debugging the build.

+These programs can be loaded using NoIce to the memory then run.

+Reset board with SW4
+File->Load, pick a hex file
+It should upload after a second or two
+Run->Go From : 0300

+### test-serialout

+This is a good first test of Noice as it will run with the SOM only.
+It should output test messages to the console (Output tab at bottom of screen in Noice).

+### ledschase

+This will light up the debug LEDS D9-D16 with patterns.

+NOTE: the LEDs are horribly bright, I would recommend covering them with black insulation tape or, I made a little hat out of black opaque packaging with small 0.5mm holes plucked through for each LED and some double-sided sticky-tape paper double-sided sticky-tape sandwich which give a less eye-watering experience!